ibm-messaging/mq-mft/mft-metrics-exporter/README.md

 3. In any Browser run localhost:3000 to start grafana.

-4. Use the below command to compile the file.
+4. Use the below command to compile the source code.

     for Windows
     ```